Josef Newgarden: Media appearances

 Along with fellow racers Tony Kanaan and Helio Castroneves, he competed in the Indianapolis round of season 8 of American Ninja Warrior in 2016.

 Newgarden is the driver ambassador for the SeriousFun Children's Network, a charity started by actor and race team owner Paul Newman.
-Newgarden is also a talented ping-pong player.
+Newgarden is also a ping-pong player.
 He hosts an annual celebrity tournament during May that raises funds for the Serious Fun Children's Network.
 In 2019, the tournament raised over $100,000 for the charity.

-Newgarden is an avid gamer and is currently a Brand Ambassador for the Microsoft title Forza Motorsport.
-His voice is featured in the game and he is frequently featured in Forza content.
+Newgarden is a gamer and was a brand ambassador for the Microsoft title Forza Motorsport 7.
+His voice is featured in the game and he is featured in Forza content.

-He was featured on several episodes of CMT's Nashville Squares during the fall of 2019.
+Newgarden was featured on several episodes of CMT's Nashville Squares during the fall of 2019.

 Racing record

 Career summary

+^{†} Points only counted towards the Michelin Endurance Cup, and not the overall LMP2 Championship.